nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of existing tags
+3. User requests to rename an existing tag with a new name
+4. AddressBook seeks confirmation from user
+5. User gives confirmation
+6. AddressBook carries out the renaming
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+User gives an invalid index

+> 3a1.
+AddressBook notifies user of error
+       Use case resumes at step 2

+3b.
+User gives an invalid tag

+> 3b1.
+AddressBook notifies user of error
+       Use case resumes at step 2

+5a.
+User did not give confirmation

+> 5a1.
+Use case resumes at step 2
+       AddressBook prompts user

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.